 After skiing for a good portion of the day, I make it a point to check on and maintain our brand new snow stake before heading back to my desk.
 Maybe you’ve seen it peeking through the trees towards wilderness?
 It’s hot pink.
 Yup, HOT PINK.
 Even on the greyest Vermont winter days, it brings a little light and happiness to my day by seeing the tall, vibrant snow stake.
 Some might ask, Why Pink?
 I ask, Why not?
 A Vermont Winter’s palette is filled with whites, blues, and greys; everyone can use a little more pop of color in their life, especially during Vermont winters.

 After clearing off and leveling out the snow stake so that it’s ready for the next snowfall, I walk back and start to pack up.
-I make my way to my car with imagines of how the day played out to start preparing for the next.
-Whether it was good or bad, slow or hectic, it’s essential to understanding what’s in store to come.
+I make my way to my car with images of how the day played out to start preparing for the next.
+Whether it was good or bad, slow or hectic, it’s essential to understanding what’s to come.
 Present and future weather patterns, UV index, and current snow conditions flood my mind as I make the short drive back to Burlington each night.

 No matter how early I have to get up or how bad the day turns out, I am continuously amazed at my job.
 I get to combine my love for snow and reporting every day in one of the prettiest places in Vermont.
 Plus, I get to share that love and information with our guests each day.